Bobrinik/Computer-Networks/congestion.md

 ## Congestion avoidance

-- Decbit (Destination Experiencing Congestion Bit)
+- DEC bit (Destination Experiencing Congestion Bit)
 	- Router that experiences congestions sets bit to 1 in a packet
 	- Other routers that do not experience congestion will forward this packet with the bit set.
-It kind off tells that there is some congestion on a route.
+It kind off tells that there is some congestion on a route
+	- Routers identify congestion and hosts are deciding what to do with this information
+		- Destination puts congestion bit into ACK and sends it to source
+			- If source get less then 50% of last window has experienced congestion, we increase CongestionWindow by One
+			- If 50% and more, then we increase by 0.875
 	- length of a queue is in EXAM
-- RED
+- RED (Random Early Detction)
+	- The basic idea is to drop packets fairly when we have a congestion happening
+	-